themonkslab/dream_teamers_courses/dart/5.Command_line_app/9_Implementing_the_game_logic.md

 }
 ```

 You now have your first game!
-At this point, we could make some adjustments: since we eliminated the `print('Selected...`), we could include that it tells us the user's choice and the computer's choice as well as a few lines to make our game more understandable.
+At this point, we could make some adjustments: since we eliminated the `print('Selected...')`, we could include that it tells us the user's choice and the computer's choice as well as a few lines to make our game more understandable.

 ```dart
 import 'dart:io';